ddev/ddev/docs/drud_init_local.md

 ## drud init local

-Initialize machien for local development.
+Initialize machine for local development.

 ### Synopsis

-Ensures machine has requirements and setup for workign with Drud appls locally.
+Ensures machine has requirements and setup for working with Drud applications locally.

 ```
 drud init local